cultuurnet/apidocs/projects/uitdatabank/docs/terms.md

 The categorisation model of UiTdatabank is a standard aimed at simplifying data exchange and avoiding complex mapping procedures.

 The main purpose of the categorisation model is to categorise cultural and leisure activities.
-The categorisation model consists of 3 dimensions (`domains`):
+The categorisation model consists of 3 domains:
 1. `eventtype`
 2. `theme`
 3. `facility`